darvingbeato/sql-business-performance-analysis/README.md

 Revenue increased **+3.33% MoM**, but this growth was not driven by demand.
 Instead, it was driven by an increase in Average Order Value (AOV), while total orders declined.
 Extracted and transformed data using SQL and developed an interactive dashboard in Power BI.
 I recommended the team to launch re-engagement campaigns targeting inactive or low-frequency customers to Increase Order Volume.
-Continue promoting Product bundles, Cross-sell / upsell strategies to maintain High AOV
+Continue promoting Product bundles, Cross-sell / upsell strategies to maintain High AOV.

 <img width="1317" height="930" alt="image" src="https://github.com/user-attachments/assets/9a76c589-facb-495b-8318-5815a81abb29" />